jupyter-book/jupyter-book/docs/file-types/markdown.md

 ### Adding images

-You can reference external media like images from your markdown file.
-If you use relative paths, then they will continue to work when the markdown files are copied over, so long as they point to a file that's inside of the repository.
+You can reference external media like images from your Markdown file.
+If you use relative paths, then they will continue to work when the Markdown files are copied over, so long as they point to a file that's inside of the repository.

 Here's an image relative to the book content root